sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_api_with_postman/sigma_api_with_postman.md

 <img src="assets/pm3.png" width="400"/>

 We want to create a new API and there are several ways to do that.
-In our case, we will use the `Import` option as we will grab the latest Sigma API release from our public Swagger page.
+In our case, we will use the `Import` option as we will grab the latest Sigma API release from our public API Reference page.

 Click the `Collections` icon and click then the `Import` icon: